ansys/pyansys-units/doc/source/user_guide/quantity_dimensions.rst

 Quantity Dimensions
 ===================

-The `ansys.units.quantity_dimensions` module defines standard physical quantity dimensions, covering SI base quantities (e.g., mass, time) and many commonly used derived quantities (e.g., force, pressure, energy).
+The ``ansys.units.quantity_dimensions`` module defines standard physical quantity dimensions, covering SI base quantities (such as mass and time) and many commonly used derived quantities (such as force, pressure, energy).

 Overview
 --------

 A **quantity dimension** describes the physical nature of a value, such as length, time, or force.
 These dimensions are used internally in dimensional analysis, unit validation, and conversion.

-This module provides a set of immutable, predefined dimension objects via the `QuantityDimensions` class.
-Each attribute of this class represents a `Dimensions` object composed from SI base dimensions.
+This module provides a set of immutable, predefined dimension objects via the ``QuantityDimensions`` class.
+Each attribute of this class represents a ``Dimensions`` object composed from SI base dimensions.

 These objects support symbolic operations such as multiplication, division, and exponentiation to allow for composition and comparison of dimensions.

 Usage
 -----

-You do not create `QuantityDimensions` instances directly.
+You do not create ``QuantityDimensions`` instances directly.
 Instead, you use the class-level attributes:

 .. code-block:: python